-- Shepparton Resource Recovery Centre, located on Wanganui Road, Shepparton; - Ardmona Resource Recovery Centre located on the corner of Midland Highway and Turnbull Road, Ardmona; and - Murchison Resource Recovery Centre, located on the closed Murchison landfill site.
+- Shepparton Resource Recovery Centre, located on Wanganui Road, Shepparton; - Andmona Resource Recovery Centre located on the corner of Midland Highway and Turnbull Road, Ardmona; and - Murchison Resource Recovery Centre, located on the closed Murchison landfill site.

 Transfer stations are a critically important asset to the community and to Council.
 They provide an effective means of managing waste and recyclables.
-They allow businesses and members of the public an easy way to dispose of general waste and to recycle bulky items that are impractical for kerbside recycling along with materials such as plasterboard and mattresses that would generally be dumped at landfill.
-The waste accepted at the transfer stations must be suitable for landfill and therefore not include any liquid waste, chemicals or hazardous wastes.
+They allow businesses and members of the public an easy way to dispose of general waste and to recycle builty items that are impractical for kertiside recycling along with materials such as plasterboard and mattresses that would generally be dumped at landfil.
+The waste accepted at the transfer mattresses that would generally be dumped at landfil. stations must be suitable for landfill and therefore not include any liquid waste, chemicals or hazardous wastes.